 Thankfully, the ground was covered heavily in mulch, softening the child’s landing, and thankfully, the strange man turned and left.
 Grandma now had to seek help for her 2-year-old grandson, not knowing if he was seriously hurt but fearing the worst.
 Though the child recovered quickly and well, this case was not over.

 Grandma was clearly more traumatized than the child.
 She wanted, needed, and deserved to hold the business entrusted with containing this sick man accountable for its omissions.
 One might ask how such a business could be allowed to operate right next to a grade school playground.
 That’s a question for another time.

 The question at hand is, “Can grandma recover damages for her emotional pain and suffering even though she was not herself assaulted?”

-In Indiana, the basic rule answering that question stems from what is known as the “contact rule.”
-Some contact to the party is generally required before the door is opened for emotional damages.
+In Indiana, the basic rule for answering that question stems from what is known as the “contact rule.”
+Some contact with the party is generally required before the door is opened for emotional damages.
 However, there are exceptions.

 There are two types of actions for emotional distress.

 If a person witnesses the murder of a loved one, then the perpetrator would be guilty of intentional infliction of emotional distress.
 If a parent witnesses a driver run a stop sign hitting the parent’s child, the driver would be guilty of negligent infliction of emotional distress.
 Both cases would have merit because it is reasonable to believe that witnessing such incidents happening to a loved one would cause a person emotional distress.